Kozea/Radicale/DOCUMENTATION.md

 #### Manage user accounts with the WSGI server

 Set the configuration option `type` in the `auth` section to `remote_user`.
-Radicale uses the username provided by the WSGI server and disables authentication over HTTP.
+This way Radicale uses the username provided by the WSGI server and disables its internal authentication over HTTP.

-### Versioning with Git
+### Versioning collections with Git

 This tutorial describes how to keep track of all changes to calendars and address books with **git** (or any other version control system).